Finding the right Instagram hashtags for your niche can be a game changer!

 So, to be successful on Instagram, you need to start by avoiding these common mistakes.

-Your goal is to get 500 related Hashtags.
+Your goal is to get 500 related hashtags starting from a very popular one.
 Save them in a CSV file to use as you craft your posts.

 As you publish your Instagram posts, here are 3 basic rules to keep in mind: